 But when it comes to vaccines, older dogs don't require them at the same intervals.
 Usually once every three years is enough, but you should consult your vet since they will know what is best for your dog's individual needs.

-That means that you will have to brush your dog regularly, especially to avoid the development of mats and tangles.
-We also recommend that you use only natural shampoos that will nourish and heal irritated skin and coat.
+That means that you will have to brush your dog regularly and give them timely haircuts to avoid the development of mats and tangles.
+We also recommend that you use mild shampoos that will nourish and heal irritated skin and coat.

 Provide special accommodations